microsoft/vscode-eslint/README.md

 - `eslint.rules.customizations`: force rules to report a different severity within VS Code compared to the project's true ESLint configuration. contain two properties:
   - `"rule`": Select on rules with names that match, factoring in asterisks as wildcards: `{ "rule": "no-*", "severity": "warn" }`
     - Prefix the query with a `"!"` to target all rules that _don't_ match the query: `{ "rule": "!no-*", "severity": "info" }`
-  - `"severity"`: Sets a new severity for matched rule(s), `"downgrade"`s them to a lower severity, `"upgrade"`s them to a higher severity, or `"reset"`s them to their original severity
+  - `"severity"`: Sets a new severity for matched rule(s), `"downgrade"`s them to a lower severity, `"upgrade"`s them to a higher severity, or `"default"`s them to their original severity

   In this example, all rules are overridden to warnings: